 The people I photograph are happy that I remember their names, where they live, in what fields they work, in which markets they sell their produce, and the feast days of their respective towns’ patron saints.
 They appreciate that I arrive at activities important to them when expected to do so; that when they attend events in other towns, I´m there too; that when we meet, I inquire about particular family members and neighbors; and that when I say I`m going to deliver their photos, I always do, almost always late but always.

 Distributing photos is more important to my avocation than taking them.
 Keeping people happy, paying respect, working the crowd – these are my skills, ones that place me in a position to take increasingly better shots.
 When people see their photos, they gain confidence not only in me but in themselves.
 They see what I see.
 People allow me to shoot freely because they know just how beautiful I think they are and how rich I think their culture to be.

-A 16th century Spanish judge, Alonso de Zorita, penned una breve y sumaria relación de los señores de la Nueva España (A Brief and Summary Relation of the Lords of New Spain).
-Zorita´s work describes daily life and labor in Mexico directly before and after the Spanish Conquest.
+A 16th-century Spanish judge, Alonso de Zorita, penned A Brief and Summary Relation of the Lords of New Spain to describe daily life and labor in Mexico directly before and after the Spanish Conquest.
 I’d like to borrow from Zorita.
-I entitle my work Lords of Atitlán to pay homage to my indigenous models and their culture and to acknowledge that they are the natural rulers of the region.
+I entitle my work Lords of Atitlán to pay homage to my indigenous models and their cultures and to acknowledge that they are the natural rulers of the region.
 Simply put, I admire the Maya and hope you will too.